Code-Institute-Submissions/CI-MS3-Fledgling-Talent/README.md

 ##### Known Bugs

-* Whitespace below the footer on the iPad Pro when viewing any error pages - this was ignored as the page still fully functions
-* Whitespace below the footer on the iPad when viewing the Sign In or Register pages - this was ignored as the page still full functions
 * In the search container, the 'Search' button is actually a button, however the 'Reset' button is designed to look like one - the search function would only work this way, but it works as intended so has been left this way
 * Some elements of the form require validation, but have no REGEX pattern requirement.
 Instead, a small helper message is posted next to this to assist the user with the proper formatting for posting/editing a job.
 This approach was chosen as limiting it using REGEX would make the form too difficult to complete, therefore causing a bad UX.
 As it is a community jobs board, the mentality would be that users are there to help others, so would conform to the requested format.